-During the PEIP accomplishment period both teams will have to take part in a Follow-Up SMUS Online Workshop on Tuesday 31 January 2023 (15:00-17:00 Berlin time), in which each team will verbally present the progress, specific aspects/issues for discussion of their practical-empirical implementation, etc. for at maximum 10 minutes;
+During the PEIP accomplishment period both teams will have to:

-- 2) organize one local workshop (10-15 people) with at least five practice-oriented local practitioners, public servants, NGO and/or CBOs members engaged with the chosen SDG #11 target or local activist to discuss and improve the practical-empirical implementation of their projects by Friday 28 April 2023 (15:00-17:00 Berlin time).
-In this respect, the SMUS Toolkit must have already been used to provide the basis of the discussion; - 3) from the outcome of this workshop, produce a written synthetic account (up to 1500 words/3 pages) comprising (i) the PEIP preliminary results so far, (ii) a critical pondering over the use of the SMUS Toolkit, (iii) iterative refinement suggestions and (iv) an outline of essential aspects that would inform the PEIP contribution to the aforementioned SMUS Roadmap.
+- 1) Take part in a Follow-Up SMUS Online Workshop on Wednesday 15 November 2023 (15:00 17:00 Berlin time), in which the team(s) will verbally present the progress, specific aspects/issues for discussion of their practical-empirical implementation project(s), etc. for at maximum 10 minutes; - organize one (online) local workshop (10-15 people) with at least five practiceoriented local practitioners, public servants, NGO and/or CBOs members engaged with the chosen SDG #11 target or local activist to discuss and improve the practicalempirical implementation of their projects by Thursday 1 February 2024 (15:00 - 17:00 Berlin time) at the very latest.
+In this respect, the SMUS Toolkit must have already been used to provide the basis of the discussion; - from the outcome of this workshop, produce a written synthetic account (up to 1500 words/3 pages) comprising (i) the PEIP(s) preliminary results so far, (ii) a critical pondering over the use of the SMUS Toolkit, (iii) iterative refinement suggestions and (iv) an outline of essential aspects that would inform the PEIP(s) contribution to the aforementioned SMUS Roadmap.
 A template will be provided by the SMUS Action 4 Team.
-The document's delivery deadline is Wednesday 31 May 2023 (23:59 Berlin time); - 4) attend the Online SMUS Roadmap Workshop on 15 June 2023 (15:00-17:00 Berlin time), where the final methodological, research and practice outcomes of both implementation projects will be brought together and discussed in relation to the SMUS model-case pilot project and the UN Agenda 2030, in order to contribute with the more comprehensive SMUS Roadmap initiative; - 5) deliver a written final report (up to 2500 words/5 pages) on the overall implementation experience by Thursday 29 June 2023 (23:59 Berlin time) based on a template to be provided by the SMUS Action 4 Team; - 6) based on the previous outputs, deliver by Friday 30 June 2023 (23:59 Berlin time) a 500-word abstract in English for a future book chapter on the accomplished PEIP, which will be published in an English-language anthology on the role of spatial methods in transdisciplinarity for urban sustainability, which is currently being edited by the SMUS Action 4 Team (Prof. Dr. Fraya Frehse, Prof. Dr. Angela Million and Dr. Ignacio Castillo Ulloa).
+The document's delivery deadline is Friday 1 March 2024 (23:59 Berlin time); - 4) attend the Online SMUS Roadmap Workshop on Friday 15 March 2024 (15:00 17:00 Berlin time), where the final methodological, research and practice outcomes of the implementation project will be brought together and discussed in relation to the SMUS model-case pilot project and the UN Agenda 2030, in order to contribute with the more comprehensive SMUS Roadmap initiative; - 5) deliver a written final report (up to 2500 words/5 pages) on the overall implementation experience by Sunday 31 March 2024 (23:59 Berlin time) based on a template to be provided by the SMUS Action 4 Team;